-If you’re looking for a solid, leakproof travel mug that will keep your coffee hot for up to seven hours, look no further.
-The Contigo mug is our number one pick for many reasons.
-The first of which being the “AUTOSEAL” lid.
+If you’re looking for a solid, leak-proof travel mug that will keep your coffee hot for up to seven hours, look no further.
+The Contigo mug is our number one pick for many reasons, the first of which is the “Autoseal” lid.
 Unlike other travel mugs that have a sliding lid, which is prone to leaks, the Contigo lid has a push button that opens the vacuum seal when you’re ready to drink and closes again when you release the button.
-After testing the product, our reviewer said she was able to "carry it around in a bag all day without any leakage."
+(This means you can also use it with one hand.)
+We were able to carry it around in a bag all day without any leakage.
 Just keep in mind this means that the lid isn’t interchangeable with any of your other travel mugs.

 In addition to hot drinks like coffee or tea, this vacuum-insulated stainless steel mug will keep drinks cold for up to 18 hours depending on whether you buy the 12- or 20-ounce version.
 You can also choose between seven different colors, so everyone in the family can keep their mug straight.